Free-GPGMail/Free-GPGMail/ReadMe.md

 Note: If you want to use pre-compiled, signed, and notarized mailbundles, you can download a mailbundle from the [release page](../../releases/).

-This build uses Xcode.
+This build uses Xcode&copy;.
 Command line build tools must be installed.

 1. Go to the Source directory and run make for the desired Free-GPGMail version: